- 1 Year Update Steve Lee’s Hip Resurfacing with Dr. Su 2019

 All the old timers on here have heard my story too many times, so they can feel free to skip this, but for any newbies on the site, here is my story.

 I have compiled video clips in chronological order, over a period of 6 months, from the day of surgery, my recovery, rehab and physical therapy activities, to my return to kiteboarding.
 I had severe arthritis in my left hip.
 I chose to have Hip Resurfacing over Total Hip Replacement so I could return to a high level of activity as opposed to the limited activity I would have had with Total Hip Replacement.
-Vincent Fowble, … Read the rest
+Vincent Fowble, M.D. of the Palm Beach Orthopaedic Institute performed the surgery at Jupiter Medical Center.… Read the rest

 July 31 , 2016

 April 29, 2017 – This thread is to update my progress after five years on my second hip.
 I am now going on 71 years and will be taking the National Ski Patrol classes this summer and plan to be an active Patroller this winter at the ski areas in the Midwest that are near me.
-I have enjoyed cross country ski races of 25K, biking of over 100K in … Read the rest
+I have enjoyed cross country ski races of 25K, biking of over 100K in a day and also downhill skiing through the trees.
+I must say that one major help to me has been my participation in weekly YOGA classes.
+I started shortly after my first hip was done and am continuing with my 2 – 4 times a week.
+I also do strength … Read the rest

 Since his left BHR hip resurfacing procedure Ron has not skipped a beat!